Here are the most popular movie directors in America

-With the 95th Academy Awards drawing near, all eyes are on Hollywood to see who will take home the Oscar for Best Director.
+With the 95th Academy Awards recently passed, all eyes are on Hollywood to see who will take home the Oscar for Best Director.
 But one filmmaker — Steven Spielberg — has already captured the hearts of Americans as the most popular movie director, according to a recent poll.

 One of the major favourites for the 2023 Oscars, Spielberg, tops the list of America’s favourite directors.
 According to a recent survey*, conducted by Morning Consult, 71% chose the director of The Fabelmans — which has scooped seven nominations for the 2023 Oscars, including for Best Picture and Best Director — out of a total of 92 living directors.